vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 If it is argued that the rule in Mimamsa, (VI, 5.
 19) that the later passages are more potent and negate the earlier ones like Prakriti, is to be applied here, no!
-The rule is not of uni- versal application.
+The rule is not of universal application.
 Besides, the earlier knowledge that a thing exists here cannot be stultified by the later statement that it is not.
 (Note).- The rule is exemplified in the following case : In the Pratassavana sacrifice, there are five priests who officiate, the "Adhvaryu".
 "Prastotri", "Pratihartri", "Udgatri" and 'Brahma'.
 When starting a prayer they move one behind another, round the sacrificial fire each taking hold of the girdle of the priest immediately before him.
 The sacrificer in turn has to take hold similarly of the 'Brahma' priest.
 It is laid down that if the 'Udgatri' accidentally lets go his hold, the sacrifice should be finished without distributing dakshina to the priests.
 It has to be started afresh and the dakshina prescribed in that case is that already prescribed.
 But if the 'Partihartri' lets go his hold, the dakshina prescribed is the whole wealth of the sacrificer.
 What is to happen, if both the 'Prastotri' and 'Udgatri' should lose hold, one soon after another?
 The rule is that the penalty prescribed in the later case is to prevail.
 Here, the penalties prescribed are opposed to each other and cannot be reconciled.
 Such is the rule.)
 When there is a breaking (of the chain of priests) round the sacrificial fire and this rule becomes relevant, the weakness of the earlier injunction is due to the fact that the later injunction cannot arise without wiping away the earlier one.
 Here (such a later statement) is said to arise.
 How to apply the rule here?
 The mention of the gunas and the denial of the gunas are not opposed to each other.
 Both may exist without contradicting each other.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>